Tribe's Guide to

 Disclosure in the pre-application period

-In all Family Court cases, and all financial cases in the Federal Circuit Court, parties are required to make full and frank disclosure, as soon as a dispute becomes apparent, by disclosing and exchanging at least a schedule of assets and liabilities, a list of the relevant documents they possess, and a copy of any document on the list that the other party requires.
+In all family court cases about financial matters, parties are required to make full and frank disclosure, as soon as a dispute becomes apparent, by disclosing and exchanging at least a schedule of assets and liabilities, a list of the relevant documents they possess, and a copy of any document on the list that the other party requires.

 When filing the Initiating Application and Response